alexanderafrica365/format_etask/README.md

 Non-editing teachers do not have the capability `moodle/site:accessallgroups` and so cannot by default access groups of which they are not a member.

 The teachers have this capability allowed by default, but you can disallow it for this role manually in `Site administration` / `Users` / `Permissions` / `Define roles`.
-Edit the `Teacher` role and into the `Filter` type `moodle/site:accessallgroups`.
+Edit the `Teacher` role and in the `Filter` field type `moodle/site:accessallgroups`.
 You can see `Access all groups` is allowed so uncheck the checkbox for disallowing and click the `Save changes` button.

 ### Incorrect colors of graded items using scales